Captive parrots sometimes form special bonds with just one person.

 Parrots are social creatures that form lasting relationships with the birds in their flock.
-It’s natural for them to want to socialize with many.
-So, if your parrot doesn’t do that, it could signify an underlying issue.
+So, it’s natural for them to socialize with other birds, so the problem can usually be resolved.

 Can Parrots Bond with More Than One Person?